ScienceComputing/Python_Programming/Utilities/OOP.md

 By using the class attributes, we can set up the global constants related to the class, for example, min and max values for attributes or commonly used values (e.g., $\pi$, Euler's number, Planck's constant).

 ## Class-level methods
-While it is feasible to define methods associated with a class rather than an instance, their practical use is limited since these methods cannot access any instance-level data.
+- While it is feasible to define methods associated with a class rather than an instance, their practical use is limited since these methods cannot access any instance-level data.
+- Its main usage is to provide an alternative constructor.
+A class can only have one `__init__` method, but there could be more than one way to initialize an object.
 ```
 class MyClass:
     class_variable = 0  # Class-level variable